 Are You Supposed to Tip Your Landlord?

 As a renter, you have absolutely no obligation to tip your landlord.
-That said, if you have a great relationship with your landlord, consider giving them a nice bottle of wine or other small gift that isn’t cash.
+That said, if you have a great relationship with your landlord, feel free to give them a small gift that isn’t cash.

 More NYC Holiday Content